onionshare/onionshare/cli/README.md

 #### Set path

 When you install programs with pip and use the --user flag, it installs them into ~/.local/bin, which isn't in your path by default.
-To add ~/.local/bin to your path automatically for the next time you reopen the terminal or source your shell configuration file.
+To add ~/.local/bin to your path automatically for the next time you reopen the terminal or source your shell configuration file, , do the following:

-Fist, discover what is your shell:
+First, discover what shell you are using:

 ```sh
 echo $SHELL